Please note that Flux.io shut down on 31 March 2018 and is no longer available. However, this tutorial has been kept for legacy purposes.

-- Click the ‘Launch’ button under Site Extractor in the home page.
+Click the ‘Launch’ button under Site Extractor on the home page.

-- Flux will launch Site Extractor which is basically a pop-up within Google Maps but exports using MapBox.
-Before selecting the area to be extracted, select the project to send the data to.
+Flux will launch Site Extractor, which is a pop-up within Google Maps but exports using MapBox.
+Before selecting the area to be extracted, select the project to send the data.
 Note that unlike the previous version of Site Extractor, you can’t create a new project within the app.
 You must do this beforehand.
 Alternatively, you can use the default ‘Flux Site Project’ that the app automatically creates.

-- You can show multiple keys individually or alternatively you can compile them into a single view (which is usually preferred).
+You can show multiple keys individually, or you can compile them into a single view (which is usually preferred).
 If the data is too large to view instantly, Flux will ask if you want to ‘load value’.
-It may take some time but eventually the data will appear in the window.
+It may take some time, but eventually, the data will appear in the window.

-- Once all the data is in Flux we can pull this data into various software including Dynamo and Grasshopper.
-In the Grasshopper example below I have used Elefont to bake the geometry into Rhino so that they are on the correct layers.
-This is not essential and can be left out if required.
+Once all the data is in Flux, we can pull this data into various software, including Dynamo and Grasshopper.
+In the Grasshopper example below, I have used Elefont to bake the geometry into Rhino so that they are on the correct layers.
+This process is not essential and can be left out if required.

-- Note that although you may have selected certain data fields to be extracted such as ‘Buildings (accurate height)’, this is completely dependent on the data coming out of Open Street Map.
-This means that some of the Flux keys may be empty depending on your location.
+Note that although you may have selected specific data fields to be extracted such as ‘Buildings (accurate height)’, this is entirely dependent on the data coming out of Open Street Map.
+This limitation means that some of the Flux keys may be empty, depending on your location.